parvej35/androidapp-SpeedyCar/README.md

 Want to contribute or modify the game?
 Follow these steps:

-Clone the repository:
    ```bash
    git clone git@github.com:parvej35/androidapp-SpeedyCar.git
    cd speedy-car
    ```

-...

-## 💬 About the Developer

-Built with ❤️ by [Your Name](https://github.com/parvej35), an indie developer passionate about creating high-performance Android games.

 ---

 ## 📬 Contact for Source Code